voxelstack/leet/README.md

 ### Programs
 On the `programs/` directory you can find the sources for standalone programs.
 Whenever I want to study, showcase, or document something that is not a leetcode problem, it goes here.
-These are varied programs that don't need their own repo, built only for learning or showcasing skills.
+These are varied programs that don't need their own repo, built only for learning or showcasing something.

 ### Documentation
 All library code is documented with Doxygen[^1], which is then turned into a [Read the Docs website](https://leet.readthedocs.io/en/latest/?badge=latest) using sphinx[^2] and breathe[^3].
 The programs are documented as well.